 To make sure your soft opening runs as smoothly as possible, we recommend the following tips:

-Prep your staff: Before your event, talk your servers through the soft-opening menu.
+- Prep your staff: Before your event, talk your team through the soft-opening menu.
 Have them do a tasting so they can speak intelligently about your offerings.

-Test your technology: Make sure to use your point of sale, card payment system, and printers during your soft opening to confirm everything’s working properly.
+- Test your technology: Make sure to use your restaurant point of sale, card payment system, and printers during your soft opening to confirm everything’s working properly.